tjohnsonII/PolycomYealinkMikrotikSwitchConfig/README.md

   - Table-based import/export for Streeto device data.
 - **Mikrotik/Switch Tabs:**
   - Editable templates for Mikrotik routers and Switches (8/24 port), with fields for hostname and asset tag.
+- **Reference Tab:**
+  - Dedicated legend for Polycom and Yealink configuration settings, with tables and feature explanations for both brands.

 ---